Mamdasn/mouseshot/README.md

 # Usage 🛠️
-✔️ After installing required python libraries by entering `pip install -r requirements.txt` into a terminal, the program can easily be started with `python mouseshot.py`.
+✔️ After installing required python libraries by entering `pip install -r requirements.txt` into a terminal, the program can easily start with `python mouseshot.py`.
 ✔️ Also mouseshot and mouseshot-win venvs are provided for linux and windows os respectively, with the required libraries pre-installed.
 One can activate mouseshot by entering `source mouseshot/bin/activate` in a terminal on linux and `mouseshot-win\Scripts\activate.bat` in a cmd on windows.
 Then run the program normally by entering `python mouseshot.py`.
 For deactivating just enter `deactivate`.
 ✔️Change database destination to a static directory in your system and also mess with the height and width of the rectangle to your satisfaction.